Wilkerson Remodeling FAQ

 1. Will Wilkerson dining center stay open during the remodeling?

-The design team is exploring possible solutions to offer food service during the renovation process.
 We are looking at either a temporary facility adjacent to Wilkerson or phasing the construction, utilizing part of the building for dining services while other parts are being renovated.

 2. When will the renovation begin?